beaker-project/beaker/documentation/user-guide/interface/groups.rst

 Users can be grouped together in groups.
 Any Beaker user can create a group and add users to it, while Beaker administrators can also define groups that are populated automatically from an LDAP directory.
-Systems can also be added to groups.
-If a shared system belongs to a group, it can only be used by members of that group.

 Viewing groups
 --------------